wie1900/REL/README.md

 # Revenue and Expense Ledger

 This is quite simple, but very effective revenue and expense ledger, built according to polish tax law intended for small business with a small range of customers.
-It offers total, yearly and monthly balance of incomes and costs.
+It offers total, yearly and monthly balance of incomes/costs.
 REL provides also invoice creation including printing to PDF.

 ## Screenshot